 - 1,064 rangers ensured safe spaces for people and wildlife

-- Over 90,000 people legally live within or moving through four of the 19 parks we manage
+- Over 90,000 people legally live within or move through four of the 19 parks we manage

 - Over half of the paying tourists that visited parks managed by African Parks were local residents of their countries